bnlconsulting/chadev-immutable-demo/README.md

 ## Immutable Deployment with ansible, packer, & terraform
 # Chadev demo

 This repo contains the source files for a demo talk by Jay Baker on using ansible, packer, and terraform for Immutable server deployment.
+The video can be seen here: https://www.youtube.com/watch?v=kNhkkZkKyW0

 It's focused around AWS, but the principles will apply to any cloud platform that terraform supports (though the terraform config will have to be changed if you use a different provider).